kukuu/integration/README.md

 Designing and conducting integration tests to ensure the seamless functioning and interoperability of integrated components.
 This involves testing data exchange, communication protocols, error handling, and overall system behavior.

 - Monitoring and Performance Optimization:
 Setting up monitoring systems to track the performance, availability, and health of the integrated system.
-This includes monitoring API response times, identifying performance bottlenecks, and optimizing system performance through caching, load balancing, or other techniques.
+This includes monitoring API response times, identifying performance bottlenecks, and optimizing system performance through caching, load balancing, rate limiting or other techniques.

 - Blockchain
 https://github.com/kukuu/blockchain